-Because of the risks of abuse, and misuse even at recommended doses NUCYNTA® ER is recommended only for use in patients for whom alternative non-opioid medications or short-acting opioid options were proven ineffective, not tolerated, or just inadequate to provide sufficient management of pain.
+Because of the risks of abuse, and misuse even at recommended doses NUCYNTA® ER is approved only for use in patients for whom alternative non-opioid medications or short-acting opioid options were proven ineffective, not tolerated, or just inadequate to provide sufficient management of pain.

 Signs of Nucynta (Tapentadol) Abuse:

 Addiction occurs when the opioid abuse becomes compulsive and often self-destructive.
 It is usually characterized by an uncontrollable drug-seeking behavior, despite harmful consequences and changes in the brain chemistry.
 These shifts in the brain can lead to the dangerous behaviors, often experienced by drug abusers.
 Drug addiction affects parts of the brain involved in reward and motivation, learning, memory, and the ability to control behavior.